MileHacker Logo

 Traveler's Diarrhea

 This is a common issue for visitors.
 Drink only bottled or purified water.
-Avoid tap water, ice cubes made from tap water, and unpeeled fruits or vegetables washed in tap water.
+Avoid tap water, ice cubes made from tap water, and whole fruits or vegetables washed in tap water.
 Consume food that is hot and freshly cooked.

 Carry Over-the-counter anti-diarrhea medication like Imodium A-D. Consider a LifeStraw Go Water Filter Bottle for personal water purification, an alternative to continuous Bottled water purchases.